When to Say “No” or “Not Now”

 Posted Aug 24, 2011

-As I reflected on the best way to assess if it would be wise to set a self-protective boundary and say "no" or "not now," the Buddha's teachings on wise speech came to mind.
-In essence, he cautioned us to speak only when what we have to say is true, kind, and helpful.
-Wise speech is one of the factors on the Buddha's eightfold path to the cessation of suffering.
-What we say matters because speech that is true, kind, and helpful alleviates suffering as opposed to intensifying it.
+When I decided to write this piece, I reflected on the best way to assess if it would be wise to set a self-protective boundary and say "no" or "not now."
+What came to mind was what the Buddha said about speech.
+In essence, he cautioned us to speak only when what we have to say is true, kind, and helpful because then our speech will help alleviate suffering as opposed to intensifying it.

-In setting wise boundaries—that is, in deciding if it's time to say "no" or "not now"—I suggest applying a variation of the Buddha's three-part test: Apply the test of true, kind, and helpful to the effect of your speech and actions on yourself.
+In setting wise boundaries—that is, in deciding if it's time to say "no" or "not now"—I suggest applying a variation of this three-part test by thinking about whether your speech is true, kind, and helpful to yourself.

-By not engaging in speech or action that violates our values, we are, in effect, saying "no" to ourselves—"no" to speech or action that will intensifying our own suffering.
+By not engaging in speech that violates our values, we are, in effect, saying "no" to ourselves—"no" to speech that will intensifying our own suffering.
 We're setting a wise, self-caring boundary.

 Let me share a story from my own life that illustrates how I came to apply these tests in a way that allowed me to set skillful and compassionate boundaries for myself.